-In these podcasts, Dr. John Martin Ramsay looks at living at the interface between the finite and the infinite by taking small bits of easily understood situations to grasp the magnitude of the insight.
+In these podcasts, Dr. John Martin Ramsay looks at living at the interface between the finite and the infinite by taking small bits of easily understood situations to nibble at the magnitude of the insight.
+If you want more, get his book, ANSWERS BECOME QUESTIONS, from most booksellers.

 Living in the world at the interface between the finite and the infinite is neither complete with a finite set of rules by which we can govern nor is the chaos of anarchy acceptable.
 Where does that leave us?